 The main objective of this sub-fund is to generate the highest possible return for its shareholders by investing directly or indirectly in transferable securities.
 This is reflected in its pursuit of capital gains and income.
-To this end, the assets are invested, either directly or indirectly via correlated financial instruments, primarily in real estate certificates, shares in real estate companies and UCIs that invest in real estate.
+To this end, the assets are invested, either directly or indirectly via correlated financial instruments, primarily in shares.